venkatkumar1810/rn-restaurant-automation-swiller/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> Swiller is a mobile based application that automates the services provided by a restaurant.
+> Swiller is a mobile based application that automates the services provided by a restaurant..
 The services includes table reservation and ordering food and generate bills.

 ### 🏠 [Homepage](Swiller is a mobile based application that automates the services provided by a restaurant.
 The services includes table reservation and ordering food and generate bills.)